What are AI Agents? How AI Enhances Human Work to Boost Productivity

 AI agents – or artificial intelligence agents – are systems capable of acting autonomously, with minimal human intervention, to carry out tasks on behalf of users.
 Drawing on technologies such as machine learning, natural language processing, and large language models (LLMs), they are able to analyse data, make decisions, and take actions to complete assigned tasks.
 It is worth noting that AI agents are not intended to replace humans, but rather to complement their capabilities and enhance operational efficiency – working alongside people and augmenting their abilities.

-Autonomous AI agents function independently by sensing an input, reasoning, and selecting the most appropriate response to achieve goals set by human users.
+Autonomous AI agents operate using agentic AI technology, which enables them to act independently by processing inputs, reasoning, using external tools and determining the most effective response to achieve goals set by human users.
 More advanced agents can also learn from previous actions and outcomes, allowing them to refine their performance and adapt to evolving conditions and user expectations.

 Intelligent agents support users in their daily work by automating routine tasks, surfacing valuable insights, solving complex problems, and enabling seamless interactions with users and other systems.